STAT trained Alexander Technique teacher in St Dogmaels, near Cardigan, Pembrokeshire

 "I have been practising 'neck free' this morning at work, it would seem to be helping as it’s got to this time without me rubbing my neck once or having to stretch out to relieve tension in my shoulders, I normally get to that stage by about 10am!"
 Donna

-In Alexander lessons, teacher and pupil work together, using Alexander's principles to find our flow, to move and breathe more easily, like we did as children.
+In Alexander lessons, teacher and pupil work together, using Alexander's principles to find our flow, to move and breathe more easily, like we did as infants.
 To get back in touch with our own nature, we use conscious thought.

 We're not learning to get anything right, we're learning to get out of our own way and let things be, as nature intended.